Captain America: The Winter Soldier: Post-production

 Editing on the film was done by the Russos on their trailer at the filming lot of Community.
-Additional photography was filmed in December 2013 and January 2014, for the Russos to accurately show the state of each character after the defeat of S.H.I.E.L.D., having read the script of Avengers: Age of Ultron (2015) to guide their choices.
+Additional photography was filmed in December 2013 and January 2014, for the Russos to accurately show the state of each character after the defeat of S.H.I.E.L.D., having read the script of the MCU film Avengers: Age of Ultron (2015) to guide their choices.
 Joss Whedon, director of The Avengers and Age of Ultron, wrote and directed the mid-credits scene, which featured Elizabeth Olsen as Wanda Maximoff, Aaron Taylor-Johnson as Pietro Maximoff, and Thomas Kretschmann as Baron Wolfgang von Strucker.
 The title sequences were created by design firm Sarofsky, who had worked with the Russos since Community.
 Sarofsky collaborated with comic book artist David W. Mack on the sequences.

 Anthony Mackie said the Russo brothers relied on minimal use of computer-generated imagery, stating, "The Russos, what they did that was so great was, they wanted to stay with live action, which is a dying art form.
 If they can build it, they built it.
 If we could do it, we did it.
 They wanted to do as little CGI as possible.
 That's why the movie looks so great."
 Nevertheless, six special effects companies were involved in creating the visual effects of the film, including Industrial Light & Magic (ILM), Scanline VFX, Lola Visual Effects, Luma Pictures, Whiskytree and The Embassy, with previsualization completed by Proof.
 The film contained 2,500 visual effects shots, with 900 worked on by ILM.
 The film featured extensive use of digital doubles.
 Russell Earl, ILM visual effects supervisor, said, "The character that we did the most work on was Falcon.
 We knew we were going to do CG wings.
 We also did some shots with wires and some with stunt doubles and head replacement.
 And we needed a very good digital double."
 Lola VFX, who worked on the pre-serum Steve Rogers scenes in this film and The First Avenger, also worked on shots featuring an elderly Peggy Carter.
 This involved digitally transposing the facial features of an elderly actress onto the face of Atwell, who had performed her lines with no make-up and only a few tracking markers.